 A business line of credit gives you access to a set amount of funds based on a financing arrangement with a traditional bank or an online lender.
 Unlike a term loan, you withdraw only the funds you need up to your credit limit.
 You also pay interest only on the amounts you use, which makes a business line of credit both flexible and practical.

-Invoice Financing
+Invoice Factoring

 With invoice financing, which is also referred to as accounts receivable financing or invoice factoring, you get cash advances on unpaid invoices that are due in 30, 60 or even 90 days.
 This can be a smart financing option for businesses that sell products or services to other businesses.
 Instead of waiting weeks or months to get paid, you’re able to get access to funds your business already earned.

-Small Business Financing For Growing Your Business
+Small Business Financing for Growth

 As business improves, you’ll probably start looking to expand by opening a new location, hiring more people or buying new equipment.